roomacarthur/seastainability/README.md

 ## Design

-The basis of this design

 ### Design Brief:

+For SEASTAINABILITY the whole idea is to provide simple and easy to read information on how to become more sustainable to help protect and save our oceans.
+The overall design principle for the site is to be simple and follow a stlye that has an essence of sustainablity about it, using relative colours and typography.
+The sites demographic is so vast that the site has to appeal to everyone that views it from young to old and all beliefs.
+The site will remain neutral but have a simplistic modern feel to it.

 ### Typography:

 Following along with the design brief I want the user to have a very friendly and eco sensible experiance for this I have picked Two fonts Both from the Google Fonts library.
-Fonts used are Lato and Roboto.
+Fonts used are [Lato](https://fonts.google.com/specimen/Lato?query=lato) and [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).

 ### Colours: